Scientific Name

 How to Grow and Care

 If you can grow cacti and succulents successfully, you can likely grow the Echinopsis species without too much trouble.
-Like many cacti, they prefer a drying period between waterings, even to the point where they slightly wilt.
+Like many cacti, they prefer a drying period between waterings, even when slightly wilt.
 When you water, however, you should water deeply.
 The plant will noticeably plump up.
-It's imperative that the cactus is not exposed to prolonged dampness and sitting water.
+The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
-Lastly, make sure to fertilizer during the growing season for the best results.
+Lastly, ensure to fertilize during the growing season for the best results.

 Links